-Place your feet at shoulder width, stand on the resistance band, and keep your back straight while squeezing your glutes.
-Hold the elastic band in front of your body with our palms facing towards your body.
-Lift your elbows up and pull the band towards your chin.
-Make sure, that your elbows are facing upwards.
+Place your feet at shoulder width.
+Bend forward with slightly bent knees and straight back.
+Hold the elastic band on each side of your body with our palms facing towards your body.
+Initiate movement with your shoulder blades.
+Lift your elbows up and pull the band towards your belly button.
+Squeeze shoulder blades at top position.
 Return to the starting position in a controlled movement while keeping your core engaged.

 Repeat this exercise 15 times.
-This exercise is great for your upper back and shoulders while engaging your core muscles to support a controlled movement.
+This exercise is great for your upper back while engaging your core muscles to support a controlled movement.

 Stand with your feet at shoulder width position with one foot inside the resistance band.
 Grab the resistance band with your hand (palm facing towards your body) so that a fair amount of tension is applied in the upright position.
 Bend your upper body away from the band keeping your elbows straight and return to the slightly bend starting position ensuring a controlled and slow movement.
 Make sure that your shoulders are in line with your feet at all times.
 You can increase the tension by grabbing the resistance band at a shorter distance between your feet and your hand.
 Repeat this exercise 20 times for each side of your body.

 Great workout for your abs while keeping the core active and engaged.
 Really focus on the strength of your lower back to prevent false execution.
 This exercise is great for adding some variety to your abs workout.